egwaojeangel/retinalens-ai-diabetic-retinopathy-detection/README.md

 ## Results

 Trained for 16 epochs on 115,241 fundus images across three clinical datasets.
-Performance is consistent with published research on this task — 5-class DR grading on real clinical data is an inherently difficult problem.
+Performance is consistent with published research on this task, a 5-class DR grading on real clinical data is an inherently difficult problem.

 | Metric | Score |
 |---|---|